 Tracing other Dorset inclosures is not easy.
+‘Farming in Dorset’, published by the Dorset Record Society is a transcript of the diary of James Warne of Woodstreet from 1758.
+They make the comment that “The open field system was still widely practiced in the area” but give no references.
 Several sources are available, the first being Kain’s book and electronic catalogue.
 This is primarily concerned with maps and does not include a number of inclosure awards.
 A second source, rather curiously, was written by the Revd.
 H F Yeatman, rector at Stock Gaylard and well known [in his day] magistrate.
 Writing in 1828 on the county rate he listed 45 parishes that had been inclosed in the previous 50 years or so.
 Many of these do not appear in Kain but are confirmed in an ‘Index to the local and personal acts 1801-1844’ published by parliament.
 Even this does not complete the list as at least two inclosures at Evershot and West Knighton are not included in any list but are recorded in the quarter sessions records.
 A list of known inclosures is given at the end of this section.

 No of Parishes inclosed.